-- v = expr; - (out1, out2, out3, ...) = function_call_name(in1, in2, ...); - Operators assert, terminate, reinit. - The for- and if-equations if the equations within the for- and if-equations satisfy these requirements. - The different branches of when/elsewhen must have the same set of component references on the left-hand side. - The branches of an if-equation inside when-equations must have the same set of component references on the left-hand side, unless all switching conditions of the if-equation are parameter expressions.
+- v = expr; - (out1, out2, out3, ...) = function_call_name(in1, in2, ...); - Operators assert, terminate, reinit. - The for- and if-equations if the equations within the for- and if-equations satisfy these requirements. - The different branches of when/elsewhen must have the same set of component references on the left-hand side.
+Here, the destination variable of a reinit (including when inside a when-clause activated with initial()) is not considered a left-hand side, and hence reinit is unaffected by this requirement (as are assert and terminate). - The branches of an if-equation inside when-equations must have the same set of component references on the left-hand side, unless all switching conditions of the if-equation are parameter expressions.